Autonomous mobility on demand: Ride sharing

 The possibility of sharing AMoD rides between strangers who have to travel along the same route would have the effect of improving both the quality of the service, by reducing waiting and travel times, and decreasing the cost, because the price of the ride would be divided between the passengers.
 Moreover, less vehicles would be necessary to fulfill the customer demand, bringing benefits also in terms of sustainability and traffic reduction.
-Researchers are thus working to develop control systems able to combine the needs of different customers in order to better satisfy all of them and optimize the whole system.
+Researchers are thus working to develop control systems able to combine the needs of different customers to better satisfy all of them and optimize the whole system.

 Electric vehicles

 A further advancement in the technology of AMoD, that some companies such as Cruise are already working on, would be to use fleets of electric vehicles.
 This would bring a huge advantage in terms of sustainability, but introduces an additional complexity in the system.
-Charging an electric vehicle, in fact, takes longer than re-fuelling a petrol car, so the charging aspect needs to be optimized in order to see the benefits of such system.
+Charging an electric vehicle, in fact, takes longer than re-fuelling a petrol car, so the charging aspect needs to be optimized to see the benefits of such system.